pyflies/pyflies/docs/test.md

 ## Trial phases

-For better organization, each trial execution is separated in the three phases:
+For better organization, each trial execution is separated in three phases:
 `fix`, `exec` and `error/correct`.
 The phases are executed in succession and for each execution builtin boolean variables `fix`, `exec`, `error`, `correct` get value of `true` for corresponding phase, thus those variables can be used in LHS